 Spring Boot WebDAV Server Example with File System Back-end, Java

-This sample provides a WebDAV server running on the Spring Boot framework.
+This sample provides a WebDAV server running on the Spring Boot framework with files being stored in the file system.
 The WebDAV requests are processed in a dedicated context, while the rest of the website processes regular HTTP requests, serving web pages.
-Documents are being published from the file system with locks and custom attributed being stored in Alternating Data Streams (in case of NTFS) or in Extended Attributes (in case of Linux and macOS).
+Documents are being published from the file system while the locks and custom attributes are being stored in Alternating Data Streams (in case of NTFS) or in Extended Attributes (in case of Linux and macOS).

 - Java 1.8.

 - NTFS, Ext4, Ext3 or any other file system which supports extended file attributes.
 You can find a complete list of file systems that support extended attributes here.
 To enable extended file attributes on Linux change fstab to look like:

 /dev/sda1 / ext4 errors=remount-ro,user_xattr 0 1

 Running the sample